Skip to main content

 • Data center Power Usage Effectiveness

 We continue to be one of the largest corporate purchasers of renewable energy in the United States.
-AT&T is currently ranked 6th on the Environmental Protection Agency’s Green Power Partnership Top Partner Rankings and ranked 4th in Tech and Telecom.
+AT&T is currently ranked fifth on the Environmental Protection Agency’s Green Power Partnership National Top 100 and fourth in Tech and Telecom.1

-• Policy Updates & Questions: When we update our privacy policies, we appropriately notify our consumers to provide them with resources to understand the changes made and explain the changes on notices available on our Privacy Center website.
-Consumers can also send questions or feedback on our privacy policies, either by emailing privacypolicy@att.com or writing us at AT&T Privacy Policy, Chief Privacy Office, 208 S. Akard St., Room 2100, Dallas, TX 75202.
+• Policy Updates & Questions: As required, we notify consumers when we update our privacy notices and explain the changes via the AT&T Privacy Center website.
+Consumers can send questions or feedback on our privacy notice and policies, either by emailing privacypolicy@att.com or writing us at AT&T Chief Privacy Office, 208 S. Akard St., Room 2901, Dallas, TX 75202.

 • Transparency Report: AT&T publishes a biannual Transparency Report in which we provide comprehensive information about legal demands to which we responded.
-It includes the number and types of demands, those that were partially or completely rejected, demands for location information, exigent requests, and international demands.
-Our commitment to the law and our privacy principles are reflected in our comprehensive, voluntary reporting of this information to the public.
+It includes the number and types of demands, those that were partially or completely rejected, demands for location information, exigent requests and international demands.
+The AT&T Global Legal Demand Center provides oversight of such demands from law enforcement.
+This comprehensive, voluntary reporting to the public reflects our commitment to the law and to our privacy principles.

 TC-TL-220a.2 Number of customers whose information is used for secondary purposes